bagisto/bagisto-docs/src/package-development/menu.md

 :::

 ::: tip Command palette
-On the current development version the admin also has a command palette (Ctrl + K) that indexes the admin menu and the configuration tree automatically, so a registered menu item is searchable at once.
+On Bagisto 2.5 the admin also has a command palette (Ctrl + K) that indexes the admin menu and the configuration tree automatically, so a registered menu item is searchable at once.
 A package can add searchable actions and aliases by merging into `command_palette`; see [Command Palette](../advanced/command-palette.md).
 :::

 ::: tip Menu Best Practices